 Help save our native bees

 Native bees are in decline, and it’s up to us to help.
-Join gardeners and bee experts at Arlington Court this half term to find out more and get some top tips for making your garden into a haven for wildlife.
+Find out more and get some top tips for making your garden into a haven for wildlife.

 Bees are one of our most important pollinators, and we rely on their hard work for much of what we eat.
 They pollinate the flowers that produce our fruit, nuts and seeds, and help to spread colour through our green and pleasant land.
 And it’s not just honey bees that are in trouble, there are over 250 species of solitary and bumble bee that live in the UK.
 Loss of nesting habitat, reduced species diversity in our countryside and increased use of pesticides are exerting considerable pressure on these insects.
 But as gardeners there’s a lot we can do to help.